Photo from the Athens News

 b) Have a Latin name with letters that do not literally translate to Greek, i.e., B, D, G, J, W, Υ.

 c) Started with a Latin name that was translated to Greek, then transliterated back to Latin.

-If your Latin name is wrong, you can inquire with a police station in Greece or a Greek consulate/embassy nearest your residence about changing it, but they will ask for documentation specified in #9 of section ‘Documents and fees’ and will charge you a fee to reissue the passport.
+If your Latin name is wrong, you can inquire with a police station in Greece or a Greek consulate/embassy nearest your residence about changing it.
+They will ask for documentation specified in #9 of section ‘Documents and fees’ and charge a fee prorated to duration of remaining validity to reissue the passport.

 As of November 2011, law 401/2011 gives citizens the right to specify a transliterated name AND a translated name, which readers shared and confirmed for me.
 For example:

 - Ευρυδίκη Σόφια, followed by Evridiki Sofia OR Eurydice Sophia (taken from a comment on November 16, 2011);